What is a Writ of Garnishment?

 When the judgment debtor believes the garnished property is legally exempt from collection, the debtor or his attorney can file with the court a claim of exemption.
 The garnishing creditor then has three days from the date the debtor serves the claim of exemption by hand delivery or fax, and eight days if served by mail, to contest the debtor’s claim of exemption.
 Florida law provides that the creditor’s contest of the garnishment exemptions must be based on facts asserted under oath.

 The key thing to understand is that Florida garnishment exemptions are not automatic.
-If a garnishment exemption applies to you, you must assert it properly by timely filing the claim of exemption or motion to dissolve the garnishment.
+If a garnishment exemption applies to you, you must assert it properly by timely filing the claim of exemption.
+Some situations can instead warrant the filing of a motion to dismiss, or dissolve, the writ of garnishment.
 Eventually you may need to present evidence that you qualify for the exemption claimed.

 Bank Account Garnishment

 What happens with a bank account garnishment in Florida?
 Often a debtor finds that an exempt account is frozen by a judgment creditor’s writ of garnishment.
 This happens because creditors garnish banks, not bank accounts.
 A creditor may, without penalty, serve a writ of garnishment on any bank where the debtor maintains an account, even if some, or all, of the debtor’s accounts are exempt from garnishment.
 Florida law protects banks that freeze exempt accounts in response to garnishment writs with limited exception.
 The debtor must either convince the creditor to free the exempt account or seek a court order upholding the exemption and dissolving the garnishment.